 Because for Dave, Corey and me, the expedition had achieved a first ascent, but we had not.
 Bjarne and Dave were thankfully on opposite sides of the table, since they fired the most earnest rounds in the bitter conversation that followed.

 Adilet tried to defuse things by pointing out that nobody would care if these were hills we’d walked up in our backyards at home.
 After all, he lived within driving distance.
 But we were too absorbed in the trappings of the exotic, two days by air and three days by truck from home, to agree that it didn’t matter.
 We were all there because being first to the top of some exotic peak mattered to us.

 Bjarne tried a different tack: “There’s a simple way of doing this.
-No names on peaks.”3 As in, we wouldn’t report who went up which peaks.
+No names on peaks.”[3.
+Bjarne is quoted directly from Corey’s film.
+Laura’s following words are edited slightly to make her sound less like, you know, a valley girl.]
+As in, we wouldn’t report who went up which peaks.

 But that didn’t really address Dave’s concern: it felt intrinsically different to arrive at a cairn-marked peak.
 Things got heated and references to free will, stupidity, and two hundred years of alpine history flew across the table before Laura got to the point.

 “So what’s important to you to accomplish by the end of this trip?
 Is it that you want to climb some cool mountains, or is it you want to be part of a first ascent party of a particular mountain, or whatever?
 Determine for yourself what’s going to satisfy you, and then we can kind of have a discussion where everyone says what they need to have happen to be happy.”
 Despite going to a rather disreputable law school in New Haven, I do think she’ll make a fine lawyer.